 This area-effect spell creates a background count of 1 for every hit scored by the caster.
-Background count rises at a rate of 1 per Combat Turn up to the Force of the spell.
 As with normal background count, the mana static impedes magical activities (see p.
 117).
 Once the spell is made permanent, the background count from this spell recedes at a rate of 1 point per hour.
 Mana Static affects everyone, including the caster.